Is your baby having trouble with reflux and regurgitation?

-Reflux or regurgitation usually occur because the muscle at the top of the stomach (the sphincter) in babies is still developing, causing it to be loose.
-This can allow milk and stomach acids to flow back up the oesophagus (food pipe) or out the mouth.
+Experts think reflux or regurgitation are usually caused by an immature digestive tract: the muscle at the top of the stomach (the sphincter) in babies is still developing, causing it to be loose.

-- Reflux (also known as gastro-oesophageal reflux or GOR) occurs when milk, food and stomach acid flows from the stomach into the oesophagus.
+Gastroesophageal Reflux or GER occurs when milk, food and stomach acid flow from the stomach into the oesophagus.

 What is gastro-oesophageal reflux disease (GORD)?